Rose Elliot’s eggless cake recipe is from one of my well-used, cake-mix splattered cookbooks.

 I absolutely love old recipe books.

-I live on an Island so charity shops are few and far between, so scouring on Amazon and Ebay for second hand copies of amazing old books comes in at a close second.
+I live in a rural village with only 2 charity shops.
+Scouring on Amazon and E-bay for second hand copies of amazing old books comes in at a close second.

 The Book of Cakes published in 1984 is a very small thin, square book but boasts over 30 yummy cake recipes.